robenkleene/software-references/excel/excel.md

 ### Re-Ordering Columns in a Table

 - If the data is not in a table, select the column with `^␣` and hold `⇧` while dragging the edge of the column (the cursor should change to a hand icon).
+Don't release shift until you're finished dragging.

 #### Tables